 I'm finally here in Uganda, sitting on a very comfortable sofa on Ugandan Independence Day , finding the time to write this blog.

 Last Saturday, operating on just an hour's sleep, I made the journey from London's Heathrow Airport to Brussels, and then on from there to Entebbe, Uganda via Kigali, Ruanda.
 I did have a small run-in with security, thanks, for the most part to my hand-pump coffee maker, a device that looks a little unusual but is very helpful.
-It was a gift from my daughter and boyfriend for my birthday this year – to enable me to have my (essential) morning espresso on Kome Island where I’ll be visiting next week.
+It was a gift from my daughter and her boyfriend for my birthday this year – to enable me to have my (essential) morning espresso on Kome Island where I’ll be visiting next week.
 (Thank you, Tabitha and Tom)

 But I digress.
 When I arrived at Entebbe Airport I was greeted (very warmly) by the Director of Wellspring Uganda, Herbert Kanyenya and one of his community team members, Kakinda Denis.
 Thanks to them I felt at home right away.